JasperFx/alba/docs/scenarios/json.md

----
-title:Sending and Checking Json editLink:true
+# Sending and Checking Json
----

 ::: tip
 As of Alba v5, the Json serialization is done with the configured input and output formatters within the underlying application.
 This means that